 How Much Weight Should You Start With?

 Murdock and Masiello suggest women start with 8kg (or 18lb) kettlebells, and Masiello suggests men start with 16 kg or 33 lb ones.
-Murdock also notes that kettlebells generally come in kilograms and not pounds (one lb is 2.2 kg), so make sure to pay attention to the numbers.
+Murdock also notes that kettlebells generally come in kilograms and not pounds (1 kg lb is 2.2 lbs), so make sure to pay attention to the numbers.
 She also says if you’re doing regular strength training, you can probably start with a 12 kg (26 lbs) or 16 kg (35 lbs) kettlebell, and you can go up in weight as your strength increases.